syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets an object that indicates whether to customize the filtering behaviour of the grid
+Gets or sets an object that indicates whether to customize the filtering behavior of the grid